Arlen Tom, RSW

 Life can shift in an instant, and when it does, it’s natural to feel unsteady.

-I became a therapist through my own experiences with therapy during a difficult time in my life.
-Having a neutral and attuned person through the many of life’s stages is an experience that stayed with me.
-It shaped not only how I understand healing, but how I show up for others.
-I know how heavy things can feel, and I also know that you don’t have to carry it alone.
+I became a social worker and therapist through my own experiences with grief and loss at a difficult time in my life.
+Having a neutral and attuned person to sit with shaped not only how I understand healing, but how I show up for others.

 Relational